Build a breathtaking Cyberpunk 2077 ray tracing PC with these Black Friday deals

 Ah, some classic Corsair Vengeance LPX RAM.
 You seriously can’t go wrong with this budget-friendly RAM kit, and especially when it’s clocked at a very nippy 3200MHz.
 Don’t be put off by the “Intel” stuff in its product name.
 This RAM kit works just as well with AMD CPUs as it does Intel ones.

-Once again, this is one of the only reasonably priced RTX 2060 cards available right now, and may not stick around for long as a result.
-However, at time of writing, this Asus ROG Strix GPU is about the best we’re going to get on the RTX 2060 front, although I will of course do my best to find a cheaper alternative if one presents itself.
+Once again, this is one of the only reasonably priced RTX 2060 cards available right now, although it is on back-order.
+At time of writing, though, this MSI GPU is probably the best we’re going to get on the RTX 2060 front, although I will of course do my best to find a cheaper alternative if one presents itself.
 If it does go out of stock, don’t go and buy another RTX card just for the sake of it.
 Just wait.
 I promise it will be worth it.

 - SSD: Samsung 860 Evo (500GB) – $54 from Amazon US (down from $65)